jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 A neuron might be connected to 1,000 - 10,000 other neurons.
 If one neuron spikes, all of these downhill neurons will feel it.
 But what determines whether a neuron spikes in the first place?
 The past century of experiments demonstrate that if a neuron experiences *sufficient* stimulus at its input, then we might expect it to become excited and fire its own spike.

 Where does this stimulus come from?
-It could be from
+It could be from:

 * the sensory periphery,